Cecil Hills

 Cecil Hills has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified nine projects likely to impact the area.
-Notable projects include the M7-M12 Integration Project, Liverpool Reservoir Water Infrastructure Upgrade, Cecil Hills High School Upgrade, and Elizabeth Drive Upgrade.
-The following list details those most relevant.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch has identified nine projects likely impacting the region.
+Key initiatives include the M7-M12 Integration Project, Liverpool Reservoir Water Infrastructure Upgrade, Cecil Hills High School Upgrade, and Elizabeth Drive Upgrade.
+Below is a list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.